From £67,1289

 Porsche’s V8 has swapped its twin-scroll turbos for a single-scroll design.
 On paper, that should result in more boosty delivery, but it also means higher exhaust gas temps and better fuel economy when you’re cracking on a bit.
 Well done to any owners who clock the jump from 11 to 12mpg!

-Admittedly, this is hardly comparing apples with apples, but a manual BMW M2 takes 8.0sec to cover the same metric and Porsche’s 911 GT3 RS is only half a second quicker than the Cayenne S. Closer to home, the mad, pre-facelift Cayenne Turbo GT shaves only 1.1sec off our test car’s time.
+Admittedly, this is hardly comparing apples with apples, but a manual BMW M2 takes 8.0sec to cover the same metric, and Porsche’s 911 GT3 RS is only half a second quicker than the Cayenne S. Closer to home, the mad, pre-facelift Cayenne Turbo GT shaves only 1.1sec off our test car’s time.

 Also worth noting is the new electric brake booster fitted to the Cayenne S and E-Hybrid.
 In both cars, it can take tyre temperature into account and adjust the ABS intervention accordingly, and in the PHEV model it allegedly ensures a smooth handover between regenerative and friction braking.
 In practice, the system feels good, being wholly progressive.
+But be wary of Porsche's optional carbon-ceramic brakes if you're looking for really smooth and linear brake pedal progression; the 'PCCB' carbon stoppers have a slightly grabby initial bite, and can annoy a little at low speeds.

 Off-road notes